 The workshop is open to postgraduate students and early career researchers interested in learning more about these methods.
 Although the focus is on language research, researchers working in other fields are welcome to attend.
 Attendance is free, but we only have a limited number of spaces.
 In case of oversubscription, we will create a waiting list.
 The workshop will use the statistical software package R and requires some existing understanding of how R works.
 As such, attendees must have experience of using R. The workshop will provide experience with using the brms package for Bayesian analysis.
 Attendees do not need prior experience with Bayesian analysis, but must have experience of using mixed-effects models.

 To register for the workshop, please complete the online application form before the closing date of August 16th, 2024.
 Successful applicants will be contacted in due course with further information about the workshops.
-A preliminary schedule is provided below.
+(Update 20/08/2024: The application form is now closed.
+Successful applicants will hear more about how to attend the online workshop in due course.)

 An Introduction to Bayesian Mixed-Effects Models